Dick Marty: Assassination plot

 In April 2022, Swiss media agency Swiss Info alleged Marty was the target of the Serbian Security Intelligence Agency who plotted to assassinate him and place the blame on Albanians to discredit Kosovo internationally.
 Swiss Info wrote that Marty was guarded by Swiss police over four months in 2020.
 The Serbian Security Intelligence Agency denied claims of the assassination plot.
 Marty stated the threats came from Serbian intelligence services who wanted to kill him in order to blame it on Kosovo Albanians.

-Other

-Besides his political work, since 1996 Marty has been president of Tourism Switzerland.
-In addition, he serves as president of the Swiss Scoutism Foundation.